codelibs/crud/README.md

-CRUD Web Application for DBFlute Maven Plugin
+CRUD Web Application
 ====

+# Overview

 This project is CRUD Web Application to generate template files for DBFlute Maven Plugin.